Andrew W.K.: TV and film appearances

 Cartoon Network also used Andrew W.K. in a music video about the network's new live-action shows.
 The song and video, "Hearing What I Say" (adapted from Andrew's 2006 song, "Not Going to Bed") aired extensively on Cartoon Network and was available on YouTube.
 Later the clip was replaced by another bumper.
 In 2011, Andrew was part of a pyrotechnic stunt with motocross superstar Robbie Maddison performing a backflip on his motorcycle while Andrew presented the event for Cartoon Network's Hall of Game Awards.

 Andrew presented Cartoon Network's live-action show Destroy Build Destroy.
 Andrew had a cameo on Cartoon Network's Mad, in the episode "Kung Fu Blander / Destroy Bob the Builder Destroy", which spoofed both Destroy Build Destroy and Bob the Builder.
 In 2014, Andrew appeared on Fuse TV's Insane Clown Posse Theater with Insane Clown Posse.
 Andrew also starred in Lil BUB's Special Special on Animal Planet alongside Lil Bub herself and Amy Sedaris.
 The TV special premiered on Saturday, February 8.

 Andrew's trip to a safari park is the subject of the documentary film, Party Safari (2014), by Nik Box & Chris Hines.
 In August 2014, Andrew hosted his own show on Kerrang!
 TV called Andrew W.K.'s Party Hard 100 in which he counted down some of the most party videos on Earth.
 Andrew also guest co-hosted six episodes of Pivot's TakePart Live alongside Meghan McCain and Jacob Soboroff.

 Andrew appeared as a guest on The SDR Show with Ralph Sutton and Big Jay Oakerson.
-He has also made a comeback to Cartoon Network in late March on Pete Browngart's animated series Uncle Grandpa as himself hosting a party alongside Pizza Steve and Mr. Gus in the episode, "Shower Party".
+He also made a comeback to Cartoon Network in late March on Pete Browngart's animated series Uncle Grandpa as himself hosting a party alongside Pizza Steve and Mr. Gus in the episode, "Shower Party".